Act II — Article IV · 2007-2013

 Further reading

-- Le Courrier de Guadeloupe — Bouyon, real social phenomenon — Local Guadeloupean press tracing the first years of Bouyon Gwada organization. - Dominica News Online — Dominican Bouyon artiste killed in Guadeloupe — 2013 article documenting Suppa's (Lincoln Robin) death in Guadeloupe. - Dominica News Online — Guadeloupe clamps down on Bouyon Gwada — 2012 article documenting the persistence of the hostile institutional climate in Guadeloupe. - Booska-P — Bouyon to di world — Mainstream genealogical article, mentions of Yellow Gaza and Gaza Girls Crew as early as 2010.
+- Le Courrier de Guadeloupe — Bouyon, real social phenomenon — Local Guadeloupean press tracing the first years of Bouyon Gwada organization. - Dominica News Online — Dominican Bouyon artiste killed in Guadeloupe — 2013 article documenting Suppa's death. - Dominica News Online — Guadeloupe clamps down on Bouyon Gwada — 2012 article on the hostile institutional climate. - Booska-P — Bouyon to di world — Mainstream genealogical article, mentions of Yellow Gaza and Gaza Girls Crew as early as 2010.

 Glossary